What Is IBM MQ?

 Due to the mundane, repetitive nature of the checks, it’s totally conceivable that mistakes could be made or checks missed as more important or more interesting work surfaces.
 Without continuous status and threshold checking, you’re left with inefficient, reactive monitoring—waiting until a problem is reported while performing a limited series of standard checks based on knowledge gained from previous issues experienced, all after the event.

-To illustrate the depth and flexibility of MQ Manager monitoring software, let’s look specifically at IBM MQ Queues in the example below.
+To illustrate the depth and flexibility of MQ Manager monitoring software, let’s look specifically at IBM MQ queues in the following scenarios.

 Similarly, you will want to ensure that message processing is taking place as expected and at an acceptable speed.
 MQ Manager has a depth counter, which allows you to receive an alert if a threshold is breached.
 From time to time, backlogs may occur.
 Often, the backlog will have been cleared by the time you’re alerted, since it was a temporary situation.
 MQ Manager accommodates for these scenarios with a clever feature allowing you to alert based on a sustained period of backlog as opposed to a sudden spike.
 This is all part of MQ Manager’s policy to monitor by exception.